daghanacay/AWS_GlueETL_workshop/Step2/README.md

 - Click Run query
 - Observe query run time and data scanned.
 Compare with the results you saved from section "II.1.3 Query raw data with Amazon Athena" and notice the improvements.
 - Repeat steps 3-7 for query **sample_agg_qry**

+# Summary

+Yu can improve the  the query performance and reduce cost by transforming you data into partitioned and flat format.
+You can also add or remove columns to shape the data in a query ready format.

 Congratulations, you have finished the second step, please proceed to ![Step3](../Step3/README.md)